Hours of Operation

 We assemble all our students in the gym to celebrate our successes and build a sense of school community.
 Parents are welcome to attend these assemblies, particularly on those occasions where we include one or more special items on the program.

-Early dismissal times are set by the RETSD.
+Early dismissal times are set by RETSD.
 These days are co-ordinated with all the divisional schools.
-Students will be dismissed at 3:15 p.m. on these days unless otherwise noted on the calendar.
+Students will be dismissed at 3:15 p.m. on these days, unless otherwise noted on the calendar.
 See the dates for early dismissals on the school calendar.

-All schools in Manitoba are granted, through the Minister of Education, a total of ten administration and professional development days.
-Administration days are used to prepare report cards, hold student involved conferences or are used for purposes of collective staff and administration organization.
+All schools in Manitoba are granted, through the Minister of Education, a total of 10 administration and professional development days.
+Administration days are used to prepare report cards and hold student involved conferences, or are used for purposes of collective staff and administration organization.
 Professional development days provide teachers with the opportunity to stay current in teaching methodology and curriculum content.

-As a safety measure to our students, a "call back" program is in place at Dr. F.W.L.
+As a safety measure to our students, a call-back program is in place at Dr. F.W.L.
 Hamilton School.
-We request that families use the following procedure:
+We request families use the following procedure:

 Before the appointment or once a child returns to school following an absence, whether it be just one day or a week in length, we would sincerely appreciate it if parents would send a note to the classroom teacher explaining the reason for the absence.
 At times, a medical certificate may be requested, especially if adaptations will be required in the school day.

-It is difficult for a child to concentrate and learn when he/she is not feeling well.
+It is difficult for a child to concentrate and learn when they are not feeling well.
 Please keep your child at home during a serious illness to facilitate a speedy recovery.

-As well, Division policy states when the temperature and wind chill value equal -45C, no school busses will run in the Division.
-If the weather service determines that the -45C has been reached or surpassed at 6:00 a.m., bus transportation is cancelled for the entire school day.
+As well, division policy states when the temperature and wind chill value equal –45C, no school buses will run in the division.
+If the weather service determines that the –45C has been reached or surpassed at 6:00 a.m., bus transportation is cancelled for the entire school day.
 Please listen to the local radio and television stations for the status of bus transportation and school closures.

-Student agenda book - The students in grades 3-5 have agenda books to record daily homework assignments record up coming class and school activities as well as communicate between home and school.
-Students in K-2 have a communication folder/book from their classroom teacher.
+Student agenda book — Students in Grades 3 to 5 have agenda books to record daily homework assignments, record upcoming class and school activities, and communicate between home and school.
+Students in kindergarten to Grade 2 have a communication folder/book from their classroom teacher.
 Please support your child by checking and signing their agenda/communication folder daily.

 Monthly newsletter — The school will send home a newsletter, as well as post it on this website, intended to keep parents informed of student activities, upcoming events, important dates, etc.

-Open house - Held during September, is an evening to give parents the opportunity to meet staff and learn about your child's new classroom, expectations for the year, curriculum and teaching methodology.
+Open house — Held during September, the open house is an evening to give parents the opportunity to meet staff and learn about their child's new classroom, expectations for the year, curriculum, and teaching methodology.